 What are your possible defenses against a Oceanside DUI?

 The penalties for a DUI conviction in Oceanside are serious and should not be taken lightly.
 First time offenders are facing fines, jail time, suspension of their driver’s license and alcohol classes.
 Some people may face harsher penalties if their DUI conviction also included injuries.

 A skilled DUI defense attorney will work with you to understand the facts of your case.
 Your attorney can call into question the legality of the initial stop, the validity of the field sobriety tests or the breathalyzer and other factors that could impact your arrest.
 If you were arrested with a BAC of less than .08, it will be harder for the prosecutor to prove that you were driving in an unsafe manner.
 A good attorney will consider all of these factors to build you a strong case.

 Are you facing a DUI charge in Oceanside or San Diego?
 Do not attempt to face the courts on your own.
 You need a skilled, reputable and experienced DUI lawyer on your side, helping you fight for your rights.

-Joni Eisenstein has been working in the San Diego courts for over 25 years.
+Joni Eisenstein has been working in the San Diego courts since 2003.
 Her experience is to your benefit.
 Do not wait to schedule your free consultation with DUI defense lawyer Joni Eisenstein today to discuss the details of your case.